-Chapter 37.007 states that "a student shall be expelled from a school if the student, on or within 300 feet of school property or while attending a school sponsored or school-related activity on or off of school property," commits any of the following offenses:
+Chapter 37.007 states that "a student shall be expelled from a school if the student, on or within 300 feet of school property or while attending a school sponsored or school related activity on or off of school property, commits any of the following offenses:

-- 1) A firearm violation, as defined by federal law for which expulsion must be for one year.
-The Superintendent may modify this expulsion and place a student older than ten in the DAEP.

-- a) Any weapon (including a starter gun)

-which is designed to or which may

-readily be converted to expel a

-projectile by the action of an
+- 1) A firearm violation as defined by federal law for which the expulsion must be for one year.
+The superintendent may modify this expulsion and place a student older than ten years of age in the DAEP - a.)
+Any weapon (including a starter gun) which is designed to or which may readily be converted to expel a projectile by the action of an explosive - b.)
+The frame or receiver of any such weapon - c.)
+Any firearm or muffler or firearm weapon - d.)
+Any destructive device such as any explosive, incendiary or poison gas bomb or grenade

-explosive

-- b) The frame or receiver of any such weapon

-- c) Any firearm muffler or firearm weapon

-- d) Any destructive device, such as any explosive, incendiary, or poison gas bomb, or grenade.

-- e) Hoax Bomb

-- 2) Use, exhibition, or possession of the following, under the Texas Penal Code:

-- a) A firearm

-- b) An illegal knife

-- c) A club

-- d) A prohibited weapon, such as an explosive weapon, a machine gun, a short-barrel firearm, a firearm silencer, a switchblade knife, knuckles, ammunition, a chemical dispensing device, or a zip gun - 3) Behavior containing the elements of the following under the Texas Penal Code: - Aggravated assault, sexual assault, or aggravated sexual assault, continuous sexual abuse of a young child or children. - b) Arson - c) Murder, capital murder, criminal attempt to commit murder, elements of deadly conduct - d) Indecency with a child - e) Aggravated kidnapping - f) Behavior related to an alcohol or drug offense that could be punishable as a felony - g) Criminal mischief, if punishable as a felony whether committed on or off

-- school property or at a school-related event - h) Assault (Penal Code 22.01) against a school employee or volunteer (defined by TEC 22.053) in retaliation for the person's employment or association with the school district regardless of whether the conduct occurs on or off school property. - i) Aggravated Robbery, manslaughter, and criminally negligent homicide. - 4) Behaviors on school property that will result in expulsion are as follows: - Engaging in serious or persistent misbehavior that violates the district's code of conduct while placed in DAEP.

-- b) Selling, giving, possessing, using, delivering, or under the influence of: - i) Any amount of marijuana or a controlled substance in an amount not constituting a felony offense - ii) Any amount of a dangerous drug in an amount not constituting a felony offense - iii) Any amount of alcohol - iv) Any amount of abuseable glue or inhalants. - v) Committing an expellable offense on another school district's property.
+- e.)
+Hoax bomb - 2) Use, exhibition or possession of the following under the Texas Penal Code: - a.)
+A firearm - b.)
+An illegal knife - c.)
+A club - d.)
+A prohibited weapon such as an explosive weapon, a machine gun, a short barrel firearm, a firearm silencer, a switchblade knife, knuckles, ammunition, a chemical dispensing device or a zip gun. - 3) Behavior containing the elements of the following under the Texas Penal Code: - a) Aggravated assault, sexual assault or aggravated sexual assault, continuous sexual abuse of a young child or children. - b) Arson - c) Murder, capital murder, criminal attempt to commit murder, elements of deadly conduct - d) Indecency with a child - e) Aggravated kidnapping - f) Behavior related to an alcohol or drug offense that could be punishable as a felony - g) Criminal mischief, if punishable as a felony whether committed on or off school property or at a school related event. - h) Assault (Penal Code 22.01) against a school employee or volunteer (defined by TEC 22.053) in retaliation for the person's employment or association with the school district regardless of whether the conduct occurs on or off school property. - i) Aggravated robbery, manslaughter and criminally negligent homicide - 4) Behaviors on school property that will result in expulsion are as follows: - a) Engaging in serious or persistent misbehavior that violates the district's code of conduct while placed in DAEP. - b) Selling, giving, possessing, using, delivering or under the influence of - 1) Any amount of marijuana or a controlled substance in an amount not constituting a felony offense - 2) Any amount of a dangerous drug in an amount not constituting a felony offense - 3) Any amount of alcohol - 4) Any amount of abuseable glue or inhalants - 5) Committing an expellable offense on another school district's property